-- Describe how Analytics lets you add your own data to dashboards.
+- Describe how Tableau CRM lets you add your own data to dashboards.

 - Customize dashboards to fit your business needs.

-- Share the Event Monitoring app with others.
+- Share the Event Monitoring Analytics app with others.

 Reports Aren’t the Only Dashboards

-We’ve looked at the Reports dashboard to spot problems and trends to highlight to your CIO.
-But you know that Event Monitoring data has a lot more information than just reports—page views, logins, Apex usage, and more.
+We’ve looked at the Reports dashboard to spot problems and trends to highlight to your chief information officer (CIO).
+But you know that Event Monitoring data has a lot more information than just reports, like page views, logins, Apex usage, and more.
 Let’s use that data to answer more questions.